 Located in Pacific Beach (a few miles north of downtown San Diego) Tower 23 is literally steps away from the beach.
-We opted for a more expensive room in the Oceanfront Queen/Queen, but the unobstructed view to the ocean and beach was completely worth the upgrade.
+We opt for a more expensive room in the Oceanfront Queen/Queen, but the unobstructed view to the ocean and beach is completely worth the upgrade.

 The hotel has limited amenities on-site except for their signature restaurant JRDN, but there are tons of coffee shops, restaurants, and even a CVS within a short walk of the hotel.
 If you don’t feel like taking a walk there is also a fully stocked mini-bar and snack station in your room.

 One of my favorite perks of staying at Tower 23 is the ability to borrow beach equipment.
 Tower 23 will loan towels, beach chairs, boogie boards, footballs, soccer balls, sand toys, and even beach umbrellas to hotel guests.

 The bathroom at Tower 23 is quite large with both a bathtub and separate shower.
 A sliding barn door with an opaque glass panel provides decent privacy for the bathroom area.

-First thing in the morning we would open the doors and listen to the waves as we got ready.
-And anytime we were in the room the sliding door was open to let the great ocean smell and sounds into our room.
+First thing in the morning we open the doors and listen to the waves as we get ready.
+And anytime we are in the room the sliding door is open to let the great ocean smell and sounds into our room.
 At night my husband and I would relax on the balcony with a glass of wine or cocktail from JRDN while Elizabeth was sleeping.

-If you are searching to immerse yourself in the Southern California beach vibe then there is no better place than Tower 23 in Pacific Beach San Diego.
+If you are searching to immerse yourself in the Southern California beach vibe there is no better place than Tower 23 in Pacific Beach San Diego.
 All day you can see surfers out on the ocean, the beach is steps from the hotel, and there is no ignoring the casual California atmosphere that seems to permeate the entire area.

 I was in no way compensated for this review.